30 Comedy Movies That Could Never Get Made Today

 What if you could buy a person?
 That seems like the setup for a dystopian horror film or some kind of science-fiction movie making commentary on the way we commodify relationships at home and work.
 But that's actually the setup for the ostensible '80s comedy The Toy, a remake of a French-language film starring Jackie Gleason and Richard Pryor.
 Gleason plays a tycoon whose spoiled son decides that he’d like a live-in friend for a week, in the form of Pryor’s character.
-So yes, this is a movie in which a rich white man buys a black man to be his son’s toy.
+So yes, this is a movie in which a rich white man buys a Black man to be his son’s toy.
 (Francis Veber, the writer of the original movie, thought the racial element would be better; he told the Los Angeles Times, “Pryor in a box could be very funny.”)
 You probably don’t need more of an explanation as to why this movie would never get made today.

 The poster for Zapped! gives away the game in terms of why this film couldn’t be made now.
 The premise — in which a high-school student gains telekinetic powers — is visualized as you see two teenage boys looking lasciviously at a teenage girl, bent over suggestively enough and with her skirt lifted up thanks to their powers.
 Yes, what happens when a young Scott Baio gets telekinesis is that teenage horniness reigns supreme.
 It’s not even Barney (Baio’s character) who gets all the fun; that dubious honor goes to his best friend Peyton (Willie Aames), who dupes a woman into having sex with him under the guise of being someone else.
-Date rape is just one of the reasons a movie like this can't be made now.

 Mr. Mom (1983)